ASAT: Adaptively Scaled Adversarial Training in Time Series: Analysis

 \section{Analysis}

-In this section, we first compare different decay functions.
-Then, we compare the adversarial robustness of neural networks after ASAT.
+In this section, we first conduct an ablation study.
+Then, we compare the adversarial robustness of neural networks under adversarial training.
+We also adopt ASAT to enhance existing methods.
 Last, we probe the sensitivities of different input dimensions and analyze the decision bases of neural networks, both on the dataset level and single instance level.